Chinese Calligraphy in Kai Shu (Standard Style)

 * Except for this case (

-is pronounced as "chian"), both traditional and simplified characters have same pronunciation "gan" in Pinyin.
-Either or has different meanings and usages; however, the simplified version uses one for all.
+is pronounced as "chian" or "qian"), both traditional and simplified characters have same pronunciation "gan" in Pinyin.
+Either or has different meanings and usages; however, the simplified version uses for all!
 There are more cases like these in the simplified version of Chinese characters.
-Simplified Chinese characters are very analogous to the English typing used for online chatting.
+Simplified Chinese Characters are very analogous to the English typing used for online chatting.
 For example: u = you, 4 = 4 or four or for, tonite = tonight, … etc.

 Can we imagine the whole Bible, the U.S. Constitution, or the works of Shakespeare all written in “simplified" English words?